- Find Your Right Academic Path

 The Associate of Arts Degree requires students to complete a minimum of 60 credits of University Transferable courses, including 6 credits of English, 9 credits of science, and 36 credits in Arts with 18 credits from second-year courses.
 This breadth of study allows graduates the opportunity to transfer into the 3rd year of a bachelor's degree at leading Canadian and US universities.

 Benefits of an Associate Degree

-- Associate of Arts Degree students are eligible after 6 months of full-time study to apply for an Off–Campus Work Permit (OCWP) which allows them to work up to 20 hours per week.
+- Associate of Arts Degree students are eligible to work off-campus on a part-time basis for up to 20 hours per week.
 Upon completion of the degree, full–time students are eligible to apply for a Post Graduate Work Permit (PGWP).
 After completing the first year of full–time work, graduates are eligible to apply for permanent residency.

 - Some universities give priority admission to Associate Degree holders

 - British Columbia's public research universities guarantee the full 60 credits to students admitted on the strength of an Associate Degree